19 Plants That Repel Bugs

 Pour the mixture into a spray bottle and use it as a natural insect repellent.

-On the other hand, Lavender is a wonderful plant that repels bugs in your garden or home for its beautiful purple blooms and ability to repel bugs naturally.
+On the other hand, Lavender is a wonderful plant for repelling bugs in your garden or home because of its beautiful purple blooms and ability to repel bugs naturally.

 Plus, its relaxing scent will give you a sense of calm and peace.